Shop by RoomBedroomPillows

 Non Toxic Pillows

-The best organic latex, wool, PLA, kapok, and down pillows.
-Organic body, wedge, knee, nursing, and pregnancy pillows listed toward the bottom!
+The best organic bed pillows, body, wedge, knee, nursing, and pregnancy pillows.
 Click the rating symbols below each pillow for more information about its material health.

 Natural Latex Pillows

-Naturepedic offers a molded latex pillow made with a combination of GOLS certified organic latex and FSC certified latex, which is not organic, but more sustainable.
+Naturepedic’s latex pillow is made with a combination of GOLS certified organic latex and FSC certified latex, which is not organic, but is sustainable.
 A non toxic pillow far better than memory foam, which is made from petroleum and chemical additives.
-Wrapped in an organic cotton cover and convenient if you’re choosing one of their organic mattresses.
+Wrapped in an organic cotton cover.

-Avocado’s organic shredded latex pillow is both fully GOLS and GOTS certified, making it the best adjustable organic pillow.
-The case is made of organic cotton, and the filling is springy organic Dunlop latex (which comes from the rubber tree) mixed with organic kapok (a fluffy fiber from the kapok tree.)
-It’s adjustable, so you can pull out or add in filling to your comfort level, making it the best organic pillow for side sleepers, the best organic pillow for back sleepers, and the best organic pillow for stomach sleepers if you like to tailor your puffiness perfectly.
+This is a combination of latex and kapok fiber— Dunlop latex comes from the rubber tree and kapok from the kapok tree.
+Both are fully GOLS and GOTS certified.
+The case is made of organic cotton, and the filling is adjustable, so you can pull out or add in filling to your comfort level, making it the best organic pillow for side sleepers, the best organic pillow for back sleepers, and the best organic pillow for stomach sleepers if you like to tailor your puffiness perfectly.
 Comes in a regular rectangular shape or an ergonomic side-sleeper option.

 IKEA makes an all-natural wool pillow with an undyed cotton outer.
 Not organic, and no health certifications, but still a far healthier option than standard, and the most affordable wool pillow available.